-To edit zones added to the monitoring area via the "Add a New Zone" GUI, click the "Edit a Newly Added Zone" button located above the "Cancel" button in the Configure Monitor Area main GUI.
-This will bring up another smaller GUI (Figure 4.2.1.1-3) for editing zone information.
-The left part of this GUI contains a list of zones added to the monitoring area lists via the "Add a New Zone" GUI.
+To edit zones added to the monitoring area via the "Add a New Zone" window, click the "Edit a Newly Added Zone" button located above the "Cancel" button in the Configure Monitor Area main window.
+This will bring up another smaller window (Figure 4.2.1.1-3) for editing zone information.
+The left part of this window contains a list of zones added to the monitoring area lists via the "Add a New Zone" window.
 Select the zone to be edited by double-left-clicking on its ID within the list.
-The GUI will fill in the "ID", "Lat", and "Lon" editing boxes with the zone's current values.
+The window will fill in the "ID", "Lat", and "Lon" editing boxes with the zone's current values.
 To correct these values, change them in the editing boxes, then click the "Save" button.
-To delete the selected zone from both the